HOME FAQ LISTEN CONTACT STORE

 Wholesale Inquiries

-Why the Partial Capo Has Not Become Widespread by Harvey Reid
+Why the Partial Capo Has Not Become Widespread

 Partial capos (in particular the Third Hand, which showed up first) have been around since about 1976- so why doesn't everyone have one?
 They don't cost much or take up much room, and they do a lot.
 There are a startling number of reasons, in my opinion-- so many that this would make a nice topic for a marketing class to study

-• It may be the the intonation on guitars was not good enough until modern times to do this sort of thing.
+• It may be that the intonation on guitars was not good enough until modern times to do this sort of thing.
 People might have tried it and been little out of tune and given up.

 • New capos come out almost every year, and as I found out, musical products salesmen often trade jokes about new capos.